Weekend Recipe: Carrot Layer Cake | KCET

 Weekend Recipe: Carrot Layer Cake

 Have a bunch of people coming over?
 Or, do you just want to eat a lot of carrot cake?
-Either way, this recipe from America's Test Kitchen is the one to choose.
+Either way, this recipe from Cook's Illustrated is the one to choose.

 Carrot Layer Cake